jischell-msft/MCP-MitreAttack/llm-notes/plan-5-1-docker-compose-setup.md

 - Add health check endpoint

 ### 5.1.2.
 Create production Dockerfile for frontend
-- Create Dockerfile for React frontend
+- Create Dockerfile for React frontend (static build)
-- Implement multi-stage build for optimization
-- Configure Nginx for serving static files
-- Set up caching headers
+- Frontend assets served by a simple static server, proxied by Caddy
+- Caching handled by the static server (`serve`) or configurable in Caddy
-- Create lightweight production image
+- Create lightweight production image for static assets

 ### 5.1.3.
 Set up multi-stage builds for optimization
 - Implement build stage for dependencies